-A lot of our food is industrialized, controlled and modified by big corporations.
-They are growing our food on huge monoculture farms, spraying genetically modified crops with obscene amounts of chemicals and feeding these crops to factory-farmed animals.
+A lot of our food production is industrialised and controlled by big corporations.
+They are growing our food on huge monoculture farms, spraying crops with obscene amounts of chemicals and feeding these crops to factory-farmed animals.
 The result is a broken system: soils drained of nutrients, poisoned waterways and the destruction of a precious diversity of crop varieties that have enabled human societies to thrive from the mountains to the coast for millennia.

 More people are demanding to know where their food is coming from and many far-sighted corporations are looking to meet the evolving demands of the consumers.
-Greenpeace's food campaign is here to support the global food movement based on "ecological farming" - where most of our food is grown ecologically, and farmers together with consumers reject toxic pesticides, chemical fertilizers and GMO seeds.
+Greenpeace's food campaign is here to support the global food movement based on "ecological farming" - where most of our food is grown ecologically, and farmers together with consumers reject toxic pesticides and chemical fertilisers.